jvanlier/teslacamerge/README.md

 ============
 Python tool for merging TeslaCam SavedClips.

 I've realised that these videos are best watched side-by-side, and usually the interesting bits are in the very last videos.
-This tool will, for each SavedClip, take the last minute, all 3 videos, and stitch them together.
-Output gets written out elsewhere.
+This tool will, for each SavedClip, take the last 2 minute, all 3 videos, and stitch them together.
+Also, videos will be 2x speed (without dropping frames or resolution; the output is 80 FPS).

 ## Initial rudimentary version
 After a few hours of hacking, got something working.
-Very slow, but functional:
+Quite slow, but functional:

 ```
 » tcm -s /Volumes/TESLASTICK -d ~/tmp/tcm-out                                                                                         jvlier@joris-mbp